rissole/vip.js/README.md

 This is not much more than a JPlayer playlist populated with song data from vip's [roster.xml](http://vip.aersia.net/roster.xml).
 Extra things I've done are:

 * The styling in index.html to make the controls fixed position.
-* Some changes in roster.xml, namely replacing "&" with "&amp;amp" to make it well-formed.
 * Changed the shuffling behaviour of JPlayer playlist extension to match vip.swf's.
 * Added a Favourites system.

-Additionally, the vip audio files are **m4a format** which **do not play on Firefox.** It should work on mobile devices though.